This is the multi-page printable view of this section. Click here to print.

 - In the Parameter Management popup window, click the View button.
 The View Notification popup window will open.

 - When the View Notification popup window opens, click the Confirm button.
-It may take some time to view.
+Viewing may take some time.

 Modifying Parameters